aquinovale/webSonda/README.md

 '''$JBOSS-HOME/bin/standalone.sh --server-config=standalone-full.xml -b 0.0.0.0'''

 After wildfly was initialized, execute the maven.
-'''mvn clean compile package wildfly:deploy-only'''
+'''mvn clean compile package wildfly:deploy-only -Dmaven.test.skip=true'''

+Use the -Dmaven.test.skip=true, when a test is done by first time, a error can happen, because the endpoint it is not running.

+Execute the tests after do deployment the application Can you to use mvn test, but the wildfly must be started.
+'''mvn test'''

-Can you to use a curl to visualize result.
+or you can to use a curl to visualize result.
 '''curl -H "Content-Type:application/json" -i -X POST -d '{"commands": "5 5 \n 1 2 N \n LMLMLMLMM \n 3 3 E \n MMRMMRMRRM"}' http://localhost:8080/Sonda/api/rest''''

 Use \n to do a breakline.